Infrastructure-generator/Modules/README.md

-# VMGenerator
+# Infrastructure Generator

-Terraform script to generate multiple VMs at once
+Combination of Terraform and GitHub Actions Scripts to generate and manage infrastructure

 ## Pre-commit

 This repo is using pre-commit hook to run `terraform fmt` which enforces Terraform best practices and prevents merging misformatted configuration.
-In order to utilize precommit hook, run:
+In order to use it, run:

 	git config core.hooksPath .githooks

 ## Prerequisites

-The only dependency for this project is Terraform and LXD.
-Instructions on how to install it are available [here](https://learn.hashicorp.com/tutorials/terraform/install-cli) and [here](https://linuxcontainers.org/lxd/getting-started-cli/).
+The only dependency for this project are [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) and [LXD](https://linuxcontainers.org/lxd/getting-started-cli/).
+Follow the instructions in the links to install them.

 ## Configuration

-For instance specific configuration have a look at `cloud-init.yml` and configure it for your own need.
-You can find more information about cloud-init [here](https://cloudinit.readthedocs.io/en/latest/index.html).
-Make sure you change `ssh_import_id` parameter, otherwise I can potentially access you VM, if accesible.

-### cloud-init
+### Terraform configuration

-Both admin public key and password-based authentication is enabled.
-To replace the value of hashed_passwrd, generate a password yourself using e.g.:

-	mkpasswd --method=SHA-512

-## Run

-Once you have Terraform installed, have a look at `config.example.tfvars` to see how you can deploy different VMs and then run:
+Once you have Terraform installed, have a look at `config.example.tfvars` to see how you can deploy different LXD VMs or Containers.

-    terraform apply -var-file="config.example.tfvars"

-in order to deploy the `main.tf` configuration.
 For available images run:

     lxc image list <remote>